-I recently earned my PhD in Electrical Engineering from the University of Ljubljana (Slovenia).
-During my doctoral studies, I completed two international research fellowships: as an ASEF Junior Fellow at the Computer Laboratory, University of Cambridge (UK), and as a Fulbright Scholar at Johns Hopkins University (USA). which is currently ongoing.
-I am currently transitioning to a new role and am open to new opportunities.
+In 2025, I received my PhD in Electrical Engineering from the University of Ljubljana (Slovenia), where I was a member of the Laboratory of Imaging Technologies and advised by Prof. Dr. Tomaž Vrtovec.
+During my doctoral studies, I completed two international research fellowships: as an ASEF Junior Fellow at the Computer Laboratory, University of Cambridge (UK), advised by Prof. Dr. Mateja Jamnik and co-advised by Assoc.
+Prof. Dr. Nikola Simidjievski, and as a Fulbright Scholar at Johns Hopkins University (USA) in the ARCADE Lab led by Assoc.
+Prof. Dr. Mathias Unberath.

-My research focuses on medical image analysis, 3D semantic segmentation, modeling of human anatomy, development of validation metrics, and synthetic data creation.
-I am particularly interested in virtual imaging trials, digital patient twins, and their applications in radiotherapy, disease diagnosis, AI tool validation, and the creation of next-generation tools for precision and personalized medicine.
+My doctoral research focused on medical image analysis, 3D semantic segmentation, modeling of human anatomy, development of validation metrics, and synthetic data generation.
+More broadly, I am interested in physics-based simulation, virtual imaging trials, generative shape modeling, and digital patient twins, particularly in the context of next-generation autonomous surgical systems.

 For a full list of my publications, please refer to my CV or Google Scholar.
 Feel free to reach out if you’d like to collaborate! 😃